boschresearch/shellmock/docs/example.md

   # Shadow the original git executable by a mock.
 This is just to make sure we
   # do not call the actual git executable by accident.
   shellmock new git
+  # Note that we do not run the command "shellmock config" here.
+That means that
+  # the mock does not expect to be called at all.
+Any call to the mock would be
+  # considered an error when asserting expectations below.
   run "${script}"
   shellmock assert expectations git
   # Assert on the exit code.
 We expect a non-zero exit code.